Are you an adviser? Go to Unbiased Pro

 First, tell your UK pension scheme that you wish to transfer your funds to Canada and get the necessary forms.
 You must be over 55 to do this.

 You then need to open a QROPS account at your selected company in Canada.
-Since 2020, there are three schemes approved by HMRC to facilitate transfers into QROPS accounts.
+Since 2020, there have been a few schemes approved by HMRC to facilitate transfers into QROPS accounts.

-These are the IA Carrington Investments Retirement Savings Plan, IAG Saving and Retirement Plan, and Cidel Alternate Retirement Plan (CARP).
+These are the IA Clarington Investments Retirement Savings Plan, IAG Saving and Retirement Plan, and Cidel Alternate Retirement Plan (CARP).

 You can deposit funds from several UK pension providers into the same QROPS.

-As defined benefit transfers are quite complex, they can take three to six months.
+As defined benefit transfers are pretty complex; they can take three to six months.

 The choice of authorised plans is limited and changes often as HMRC frequently removes or adds schemes to their approved QROPS list.